 There’s a link below to the guys at Rocksolidtoys who are pioneers and specialize in this type of 4WD magic.

 Hopefully, by the end of this article, you’ve learned what the differences are between a 2WD and a 4WD transmission.
-We also touched on what is involved in converting a 2WD transmission to a 4WD and lastly, we looked at the estimated cost of what you can expect when converting a 2WD to 4WD and which components you’ll need.
+We also touched on what is involved in converting a 2WD transmission to a 4WD and lastly, we looked at converting a 2WD to 4WD and which components you’ll need.